Stylback/home-server/README.md

 cd /srv/prowlarr && sudo docker compose up -d
 ```

-Visit prowlarr's web ui at `[local ip]:9696`.
+Visit prowlarr's web ui at `[local ip]:9696` and configure it.
 Add indexers, there are a [huge](https://wiki.servarr.com/prowlarr/supported-indexers) list to choose from.
+Finish up by creating a Proxy Host entry in NGINX and adding the app to Homarr.

 ### Part 2: Movies with Radarr